ItzSwirlz/DuckHuntDisassembly/NOTES.md

 For now I set TargetActive to $00B9.

+## Other oddities
+It looks like if, in the main menu at least, select is pressed, $05FD becomes 0x1 for the time select is being pressed.
+Maybe it was hard to keep accessing the same thing in JOYPAD1 to get the select button so this is like a typedef/alias of the button.
+For now 05FD is SelectButtonDown.
+Same goes respectively for 05FC and the start button.

 # Main Menu
 SELECTEDGAMEMODE = $05FE ; 0 = a, 1 = b, 2 = c